 Archaeology master's degree programs typically allow deeper specialization.
 Available concentrations may include African prehistoric archaeology, old world archaeology or new world historical archaeology.
 Most programs include comprehensive exams and require a thesis or completion of a master's project.
 Graduates may be prepared for careers in museum curation or historic preservation.
 Courses might include:

 - Biblical archaeology

 Doctor of Philosophy in Archaeology

 Doctoral programs in archaeology train students to become researchers, educators or museum curators.
-Students in these programs complete courses, fieldwork and laboratory work in their specialties, and receive additional training in quantitative methods, biology and physical science.
+Students complete courses, fieldwork and laboratory work in their specialties, and receive additional training in quantitative methods, biology and physical science.
 Students must pass qualifying exams and complete a dissertation.
 These programs take 4-6 years to complete.
-Coursework might include:
+Coursework comprises:

 - Archaeological theory

 |Pennsylvania State University||4-year, Public|

 |University of Missouri||4-year, Public|